 Go is an object-oriented programming language with a C-like syntax.
 Go is designed as a systems language, has a focus on concurrency, and is expressive, concurrent, garbage-collected.
 Go was developed by Rob Pike, Ken Thompson (The author of the Unix system) and others at Google in 2007 and was made public and open source in November 2009.
 Go supports a mixture of static and dynamic typing, and is designed to be safe and efficient.
 A primary motivation is compilation speed.
-Go language employs several modern approaches like internal user space process scheduler, multiplexed thread synchronization and communications channels, etc which makes it in some aspects superior that Java or C#.
-Go binaries does not ship with any kind of virtual machine, they are directly compiled into target platforms machine code.
+Go language employs several modern approaches like internal user space process scheduler, multiplexed thread synchronization, communications channels, etc which makes it in some aspects superior that Java or C#.
+Go binaries do not ship with any kind of virtual machine, they are directly compiled into target platforms' machine code.

-All the above features comes for single executable.
+All the above features come for a single executable.
 However if you plan to scale your system into clusters of servers and want to protect it against any kind of faults (for example Panics may occur in Go for defective program areas) or just build an open system, the additional middleware and application server is needed which will govern the processes and reboot them if needed.

 Details of the Enduro/X for Go product

 The Enduro/X for Go product provides the following features for the system developers and integrators:

 - Extended operations with UBF protocol buffer (marshal and unmarshal support).

 - XATMI server executable type.

 - Code generators for basic Go Server and Go client.